andreamgrs/holbertonschool-hbnb/part3/v1/README.md

 ```

 #### Create first admin user
-When the first user is created, the need for an admin authorisation token is bypassed.
-However, for an subsequent admin actions (e.g. creating another user, creating an amenity, or modifying a user) an admin authorisation token is required.
+When the system has no users yet, the system lets you create the first user without an admin token.
+However, after this, in order to test creating another user, creating an amenity, or modify a user, etc, we need an admin autorisation token (aka login as an admin).

-So, the first user MUST be an admin user and be created with the is_admin flag must be set to TRUE.
+For this reason, the first user must be an admin.
+You must set is_admin = TRUE when creating the first user.

 **For example:**